Iceland is a microcosm of rugged, real, and surreal all wrapped up into one little island.

 Fjaðrárgljúfur is a canyon that is 100 m deep and about 2 km long and was likely created during the last ice age.
-I dug it because it gave me multiple opportunities to be really foolish and hang around the edge of things, something I have a habit of doing (which, if you watch my snapchat with any regularity, you already know: @krislikewhaat).
+I dug it because it gave me multiple opportunities to be really foolish and hang around the edge of things, something I have a habit of doing.

 There were tons of places to stop along the drive, so we did just that, enjoying our first day of sunshine.
 Next thing I knew, we rounded a curve and there was a giant glacier, and stretching out from under it, a black sand sea that stretched onwards for miles to the horizon.

 Maksim asked me what I’d do if I saw northern lights over the glacier lagoon that night as I frowned at the cloud cover above.
 I told him I could die happy if that happened and an hour later, he called me outside and there they were:

 Camp: We arrived at the Jökulsárlón Iceberg lagoon just after dark and were worried when we didn’t see any camping options.
 Luckily after checking their website it turned out camping is allowed in a contained camper van or RV.
 Score!

 Maksim and I woke up to a glorious sunrise.
 It was the first we’d seen in days due to the rain but it made up for the inclement weather in the highlands when a rainbow arced down to the glacier lagoon.